hoytech/quadrable/README.md

 ![Quadrable Logo](docs/logo.svg)

 Quadrable is an authenticated multi-version embedded database.
-It is implemented as a sparse binary merkle tree and supports proof aggregation.
+It is implemented as a sparse binary merkle tree with compact partial-tree proofs.

 ## Introduction